-Taken together, this research suggests that ranked choice voting, whether used in a single-winner or multi-winner elections, helps promote inclusive and civil campaigning, and that voters of all demographics use it effectively.
+Taken together, this research suggests that ranked choice voting, whether used in single-winner or multi-winner elections, helps promote inclusive and civil campaigning, and that voters of all demographics use it effectively.
 When used in multi-winner elections, it also promotes fair representation and good governance based on a variety of metrics.

 Todd Donovan (Western Washington University), Caroline Tolbert (University of Iowa), and Kellen Gracey (University of Iowa)

 In November 2013, 2,400 likely voters in 10 cities were surveyed about their local elections.
 Three cities had just held local elections using RCV (Minneapolis and St. Paul (MN) and Cambridge (MA)), and seven control cities had used plurality voting in their November elections.
 The surveys show that likely voters in cities that used RCV were more satisfied with the conduct of local campaigns than people in similar cities with plurality (first-past-the-post) elections, and were more likely to have in-person contact with candidates for office.
 People in cities with RCV were also less likely to view campaigns as negative, and less likely to respond that candidates were frequently criticizing each other.
 The results are consistent across a series of robustness checks.

 David C. Kimball (University of Missouri-St. Louis) and Joseph Anthony